 Why this is important

 It is legally required that redistricting maps meet equal population criteria, which requires census data.
 Besides being used in redistricting, data collected by the Census is used to allocate billions in federal funding, determine the apportionment of Congressional seats, and help with community planning.
+See what the Census says about the importance of data

 Who is included?